 Cards

-Learn how to create, update, manage, and reissue cards.
-Both virtual cards and physical cards are supported.
+Learn how to create, update, manage, renew, and replace cards.

 Card Schema